-The display of these non-figurative faces, illogically placed in what should have been a single file, exemplifies the sudden disruption caused by the pandemic, urging us to unnaturally social distance and isolate.
-Their inconsistencies, in terms of their appearance, signifies global diversity, with some gradually deteriorating due to the virus, although the use of bright, vivid colours highlight the sentiment of unity, as we collectively share this struggle together.
+The display of these non-figurative faces, illogically placed in what should have been a single file exemplifies the sudden disruption caused by the pandemic, urging us to unnaturally social distance and isolate.
+Their inconsistencies, in terms of their appearance, with some gradually deteriorating due to the virus, signifies global diversity, although the bright, vivid colours highlight the sentiment of unity, as we collectively share this struggle together.